 Regrettably, the depiction of Christians is not always a positive one in THE EYES OF TAMMY FAYE, and those believers who have neglected that command have been lumped together with those who practice it.
 Of course, much of Tammy’s story is hearsay, and the contrast between the media and the interviews is questionable.
 Although ONLY God really knows who is at fault concerning the scandal, most of the principal players involved in it, still claim Christ as their Savior, and they will be held accountable for the actions for which they have knowingly not repented.

+THE EYES OF TAMMY FAYE is a documentary showing the world of the PTL Christian TV network by depicting Tammy Faye Baker's side of the 1980s scandal.
+Complete with media footage and intimate interviews, the documentary lets Tammy Faye relate the history of the TV ministry she shared with her ex-husband, Jim.
 This somewhat provocative angle to the PTL scandal is one of high interest, despite the bad opinions many people hold of the Bakkers, particularly Tammy Faye.
 The interviews are done well, though they are more subjective than journalistic.
 This lack of objectivity is due mostly to the lack of participation from people who don’t get to defend themselves against the accusations that Tammy Faye makes.
 The producers/directors, however, are openly homosexual, and their political correctness was very obvious at times in the movie.
 They succeed, however, in showing examples of Tammy’s love for people, obeying the biblical command, “Love your neighbor as yourself.”
 Regrettably, the depiction of Christians is not always positive.
 Those believers who neglect this command are lumped together with those who practice it.
 Much of Tammy's story is hearsay, however.
 The documentary also contains obscured upper female nudity